edinburgh-napier/SET09102/notes/unit2_processes/issues_tips.md

 11. Use Agile or Kanban Boards

-    > If your project uses Agile or Kanban, familiarize yourself with issue boards, where issues are
+    > If your project uses Agile or Kanban, familiarise yourself with issue boards, where issues are
     > tracked visually in different stages (e.g., To Do, In Progress, Done).
     >
     > Set up a Kanban board for your project and move issues through different stages.
 This helps you
-    > visualize the issue lifecycle and track project progress more easily.
+    > visualise the issue lifecycle and track project progress more easily.